antimodular/ofxCv_stitch/readme.md

 ofxCv
 https://github.com/kylemcdonald/ofxCv

-For this addon to work with OF0.9.0 i had to make some edits.
+In order for this addon to work with OF0.9.0 we had to make some edits.
 The modified addon is included here.